umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Manage-Domains/Umbraco-Latch.md

 ![Adding a hostname](images/adding-hostname-to-cloud.gif)

-In order for Umbraco Latch to be applied to your hostname, you need to make sure of the following:
+In order for Umbraco Latch to be applied to your hostname, you need to make sure you have either of the following:

+* DNS has been setup with a CNAME pointing at the Cloud URL (mysite.s1.umbraco.io)
-* The correct DNS records are setup for the hostname
+* DNS has been setup with an A-Record pointing at the Cloud IP (23.100.15.180)

-* The domain is live
+## Latch and CDN

+You will not get an Umbraco Latch certificate if you are using a CDN service (ex.
+CloudFlare) on your Umbraco Cloud project.

+In that case you can manually add a TLS certificate to your project instead.
+Read more about how to do that in the [Upload certificates manually](Security-certificates) article.